davechouinard/pi-audio-setup/README.md

 a DAC with a dedicated power supply would likely be even better.

 ```
+Plug the usb hub into a power outlet to power it.
+Plug a mini usb cable from the pi power connector to the usb hub to power the pi.
+Plug the computer usb cable from the usb hub into an open usb port on the pi
+so the pi can communicate with devices plugged into the usb hub.
+Plug the usb cable on the dac into the powered usb hub.
+Plug a usb music drive into the usb hub.
+Plug the rca outputs on the dac into rca inputs on the amp.

 +-----------+    +-----------+
 |           |    |           |   +-------------+
 |           +---->           <---+  usb drive  |